 - a.
 Spring-seeded fall and winter crops (Rye Fall, Triticale Winter and Wheat Hard Red Winter) are not eligible for Coverage in the year seeded. - b.
 If grazed, livestock must be removed by April 30, and acres are subject to a spring acceptance inspection.

 3.08 Cancelled Varieties

-Varieties with the registration status of cancelled by the appropriate governing body, as determined by AFSC, are not eligible for Coverage.
+a.
+Varieties with the registration status of cancelled by the appropriate governing body, as determined by AFSC, are not eligible for Coverage under this Insuring Agreement.

 3.09 Acceptance Inspection